The Myth of "Just Make It Colder"

 Strategies for Achieving Consistent Cooling

+Consistency is a battle between the cold inside and the heat outside.
+Insulation is your shield.
+In older walk-ins, insulation foam can degrade or become waterlogged.
+When this happens, heat bleeds through the walls constantly.
+The refrigeration unit has to fight this heat gain 24/7, leading to erratic performance.
 High-quality, modern insulation (like foamed-in-place polyurethane) creates a tight thermal envelope.
 This passive consistency is the best kind—it works even when the power goes out.
-Investing in well-insulated JayComp Development walk-ins ensures that the external environment has minimal impact on your internal climate.
+Investing in well-insulated JayComp Development walk-ins ensures that the external environment has minimal impact on your internal climate.2.
+Install Strip Curtains and Auto-Closers

-- Strip Curtains: These heavy vinyl strips hang in the doorway of walk-in coolers.
+We cannot stop staff or customers from opening doors, but we can minimize the impact.- Strip Curtains: These heavy vinyl strips hang in the doorway of walk-in coolers.
 They allow people to pass through but immediately fall back into place, creating a barrier that blocks 80-90% of air exchange.
 This is the single most cost-effective upgrade for temperature stability.

 - Auto-Closers: Spring-loaded hinges or hydraulic closers ensure that the door never stays ajar.
 A door left cracked open by just an inch can destroy your temperature consistency overnight.